 Ca tru will forever be preserved, conserved, and promoted in life...

-(*) The poems of Nguyen Cong Tru quoted in this article are taken from the book "Nguyen Cong Tru in the history" - Nghe An Publishing House and East-West Cultural and Language Center - 2008.
+(*) The poems of Nguyen Cong Tru quoted in this article are taken from the book "Nguyen Cong Tru in the course of history" - Nghe An Publishing House and East-West Cultural and Language Center - 2008.

 German Board